JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Conclusions

 In this letter, we present the first clear and spatially resolved PAH detection at ${\rm 10\%Z_\odot}$ in the dwarf galaxy CGCG 007-025 using the unique capabilities of JWST MIRI/MRS. Our findings are summarized below:

 \begin{itemize} \item The 11.3 \mm~PAH feature is significantly detected at spaxel level (left panel of Figure \ref{fig:pahMapandSpectrum}).
 We explore the extension and location of this feature.
-The emission is spatially confined to a region of $\sim50$ pc in the vicinity of the brightest clumps on the galaxy. \item Using \textsc{pahfit}, we characterize the continuum and spectral features (nebular lines and PAHs) of the integrated spectrum of the PAH emitting region (right panel of Figure \ref{fig:pahMapandSpectrum}).
-We confirm the presence of the 11.3 \mm~PAH feature with a flux of ${\rm F_{11.3 ~\mu m ~PAH} = (5.1 \pm 0.4) \times10^{-16}~erg/s/cm^2}$. \item We do not find evidence of any other PAH feature in the integrated spectrum of CGCG 007-025.
-We place an upper limit detection on the 6.2 \mm~PAH complex of ${\rm F_{6.2 ~\mu m ~PAH} \leq 0.857 \times10^{-16}~erg/s/cm^2} ~(3\sigma)$. \item The exclusive detection of the 11.3 \mm~feature indicates a PAH population dominated by larger, neutral molecules.
+The emission is spatially confined to a region of $\sim50$ pc, offset from the brightest clumps on the galaxy. \item Using \textsc{pahfit}, we characterize the continuum and spectral features (nebular lines and PAHs) of the integrated spectrum of the PAH emitting region (right panel of Figure \ref{fig:pahMapandSpectrum}).
+We confirm the presence of the 11.3 \mm~PAH feature with a flux of ${\rm F_{11.3 ~\mu m ~PAH} = (5.1 \pm 0.4) \times10^{-16}~erg/s/cm^2}$. \item We find evidence of another PAH feature at 12.7 \mm, but the usually bright features at 6.2, 7.7 or 8.6 \mm~ are absent in CGCG 007-025. \item The detection of the 11.3 and 12.7 \mm~feature may indicate a PAH population dominated by larger, neutral molecules.
 Moreover, the 6.2/11.3 ratio, in conjunction with a large \neiii/\neii~ratio (Figure \ref{fig:PAH_Nes}), hint to the presence of a strong ionizing source, with \neiii/\neii~ratios compatible with those seen in harsh environments like AGNs or other BCDs. \item The presence of \nev~and \oiv~in the region is hard to explain using pure SF models.
 Instead, the line ratios are compatible with a mix of SF+AGN photoionization, with a moderate AGN fraction no larger than 8\% (Figure \ref{fig:bpts}).
 However, it remains possible that stellar models fail to produce enough high-ionizing photons. \end{itemize}

 To conclude, this study demonstrates that JWST/MIRI data is capable of not only detecting but also spatially resolving faint PAH emission in metal-poor environments.
 As a result, this instrument provides new insight into the effectiveness of mid-IR diagnostics and the nature of ionizing sources in systems previously considered to be purely star-forming systems, offering valuable guidance for understanding the physical conditions of dust and gas in metal-poor environments typical of the high-z universe.